Ngorror/npm-preinstall-bug/README.md

 how can you check this - after executing `npm install` you will see that `node_modules` directory was deleted by `preinstall` script.

-Note: mongodb is just an example dependencies. you can try with any other npm package as dependency.
+Note: mongodb is just an example dependency package.
+You can try with any other npm package as dependency.